jlinoff/lock_files/README.md

 When `-c` is specified on the command line, all files encrypted or decrypted will be able to be processed by openssl.

-> I want to re-emphasize that if you only want to encrypt/decrypt single files, use `openssl`, lock_files.py is only
+> I want to re-emphasize that if you only want to encrypt/decrypt a single file, use `openssl`, lock_files.py is only
-> mean to be used for groups of files.
+> meant to be used for groups of files.

 ## Download and Test
 Here is how you download and test it.
 I have multiple versions of python installed so I set the the first argument